Uninett/nav/doc/hacking/adding-environment-probe-support.rst

 ===============

 The downloaded :file:`akcp.mib` file defines a MIB module named ``SPAGENT-MIB``.
-It's definitions can be converted to a Python module thus:
+Its definitions can be converted to a Python module thus:

 .. code-block:: sh